Ellen has been an online writer for over 12 years. Her articles focus on everything from gardening to engineering.

-There's various online gif makers, but they don't satisfy me.
-I need to be able to make gifs quickly and easily as animated icons for Tumblr and other social media sites.
+There are various online GIF makers, but they don't satisfy me.
+I need to be able to make GIFs quickly and easily as animated icons for Tumblr and other social media sites.
 So I finally got around to learning how.

 This tutorial is specifically for MacOSX, VLC Player (which is free), and Photoshop (which costs your firstborn child and a home mortgage).

-VLC is for making screencaps, Photoshop for turning them into a gif.
+VLC is for making screencaps, and Photoshop is for turning them into a GIF.

 - Drag the movie file onto VLC's app icon on the Dock, or File > Open File from within VLC.

 - In the Playback menu, set the playback speed to slower than normal, giving you more frames to work with.